Skip to content

 Cultural and Entertainment Advocacy

 The Everytown Cultural and Entertainment Advocacy team works alongside actors, musicians, storytellers, athletes, sports teams, authors, and other cultural figures to amplify the voices and work of the gun violence prevention movement.
-By harnessing the power of this community, we are able to collaboratively use the power of culture to galvanize other people in America and help erase the scourge of gun violence, which kills more than 120 people in America every day, wounds hundreds more, and traumatizes countless others.
+By harnessing the power of this community, we are able to collaboratively use the power of culture to galvanize other people in America and help erase the scourge of gun violence, which kills 125 people in America every day, wounds hundreds more, and traumatizes countless others.
 See more of their work here.

 The Everytown Creative Council